▣ TYPE: Residential

-The house was designed by Practice Architecture and Material Cultures to demonstrate how a low-tech approach and bio-based materials can be combined with offsite construction to create a scalable low-impact, beautiful architecture.
+The house was designed to demonstrate how a low-tech approach and bio-based materials can be combined with offsite construction to create a scalable low-impact, beautiful architecture.
 The careful orchestration of natural materials creates a building that regulates humidity, temperature and air quality without the need for any ducting or equipment.
 The house draws from centuries old material technologies and construction principals, re-rationalising them for contemporary building techniques.

 Situated at Margent Farm, a rural R&D facility developing bio-plastics with hemp and flax, Flat House is a ground breaking radically low embodied carbon house.
 The three bedroom house was designed with the aim of prototyping prefabricated sustainable hemp-based construction to be applied to larger scales of house-construction.
 The building consists of a radically low embodied carbon timber and hempcrete structural panel.